 Zoned For Success

-- Corporate trade show exhibits present some unique challenges.
-For example, corporations most often represent multiple product lines at trade shows.
-If those lines are closely related, it is easier in some ways, yet more challenging in the sense of differentiating between them.
-Creating zones within your booth space can be an effective way to represent each line effectively, to funnel visitors toward the rep for the line they’re interested in, and to help manage overall traffic flow through the exhibit.
 Polaroid exhibited at CES with great success, using a zoned display for everything from cameras and film to sunglasses.
 In addition to separate display areas for each product line, the trade show exhibit included a lounge area which attracted to remain in their sphere of influence a little longer, and it also included a staging area for product roll-out with Lady Gaga.
-The impressive package was tied together with a pair of massive ribbon screens broadcasting Polaroid’s visual branding throughout the event.
+Tied together with a pair of massive ribbon, screens broadcasted Polaroid’s visual branding throughout the event.

 An Unforgettable Experience

 Blow the competition away by blowing visitors away with an outstanding experience.
 This approach works especially well with tech and multimedia-based exhibits, like SteelSeries massive interactive game experience at the Boston Convention Center.
 The company’s goal was to introduce hard-core gamers and retailers to an astonishing seven new titles at once.
-The exhibit featured more than 100 gaming stations, which kept wait times relatively short, and plenty of monitors to keep people excited while they waited.
+The exhibit featured more than 100 gaming stations, which kept wait times short and kept people excited while they waited.
 In a theater screen area, visitors also got an exclusive sneak preview of a hot upcoming release.
-The entire exhibit was surrounded, inside and out, with gigantic graphics, which grabbed a lot of attention
+Gigantic graphics surrounded the entire exhibit, which grabbed a lot of attention

 Set The Mood